matthewmiglio/kinivi_gesture_train/README.md

 seaborn: 0.13.2
 matplotlib: 3.10.1
 How to Use
-a) Training Keypoint
+Training Keypoint Classifier
-Prepare the Dataset:
+Prepare Keypoint Data:

-Ensure you have a dataset of images with hand gestures.
-Annotate the keypoints for each gesture using a tool like LabelImg.
-Run the Training Script:
+Use train-keypoint-classifier\add_keypoint_data_to_csv.ipynb to populate keypoint.csv with custom keypoint data.
+Ensure keypoint_classifier_label.csv contains the labels in the same order as the keypoints in keypoint.csv.
+Train the Keypoint Classifier:

-Use the provided training script to train the keypoint detection model.
+Run train-keypoint-classifier\train.py to train the keypoint detection model.
 Example command:
-python train_keypoint.py --dataset_path /path/to/dataset --output_model /path/to/save/model
+python train-keypoint-classifier\train.py
 Copy
-b) Training Point History
+Training Point History Classifier
-Prepare the Point History Data:
+Prepare Point History Data:

-Collect the point history data for various gestures.
+Collect videos of the hand gestures.
+Use train-point-history-classifier\add_point_history_data.ipynb to convert videos to point history data.
 Format the data appropriately for training.
-Run the Training Script:
+Train the Point History Classifier:

-Use the provided training script to train the point history model.
+Run train-point-history-classifier\train.py to train the point history model.
 Example command:
-python train_point_history.py --data_path /path/to/point/history/data --output_model /path/to/save/model
+python train-point-history-classifier\train.py
 Copy
-c) Inference Demo Apps
+Inference Demo Apps
 From Storage
 Prepare the Demo Data:

 Ensure you have images or videos stored locally for inference.
 Run the Demo Script:

-Use the provided demo script to perform inference on stored data.
+Use test-kinivi-gesture\storage_prediction.py to perform inference on stored data.
 Example command:
-python demo_from_storage.py --input_path /path/to/input/data --model_path /path/to/trained/model
+python test-kinivi-gesture\storage_prediction.py --input_path /path/to/input/data
 Copy
 From Camera
 Set Up the Camera: